Montessori Mom

 Sandpaper-fine type

 Have your child try to write on a shiny surface such as waxed paper with a pencil.
-Experiment writing on different materials, such as a magazine, newspaper and sandpaper.
+Experiment writing on different materials, such as a magazine, newspaper, and sandpaper.
 What happens with each one?
 Why?
 The waxed paper is too smooth and the pencil's graphite won't rub off.
 The fine sandpaper provides a rough surface for the pencil to rub off its graphite.
 You barely have to touch the sandpaper to make a mark.
 The rough surface of the sandpaper makes friction when the pencil is moved over it.
 Different surfaces will have different effects when using a pencil

 Introduce geometric shapes